Does Arkansas have state overtime laws that are different from federal law?

-Under Arkansas law, employers must pay employees at a rate of one and one-half the employee's regular hourly wage for working more than forty hours in one week.
+Under Arkansas law, employers must pay employees at a rate of one and one-half the employee's regular hourly wage for working more than 40 hours in one week.

-Some employees are exempt from the overtime requirement.
-Employees engaged in administrative, professional, executive, agricultural or outside sales activities.
+Employees exempt under the FLSA, such as those engaged in administrative, professional, executive, agricultural or outside sales activities, are also exempt under Arkansas law.
 Additionally, the following occupations are exempt under Arkansas law:

 The state minimum wage in Arkansas is $8.50 per hour, which is more than the federal minimum wage of $7.25 per hour.

 Generally, employers cannot use other costs of employment to decrease the minimum wage required.
 Employers cannot reduce the minimum wage by the cost to provide and maintain uniforms.
 Employers, however, can use tips and gratuities to reduce the minimum wage required to $2.63 per hour.
 Employers can decrease the minimum wage by the cost of meals and lodging by up to $0.30 per hour.

 The following employees can be paid at a rate below the minimum wage:

 Do any cities or counties in Arkansas have a minimum wage that is different from state or federal law?

 In 2017, Arkansas passed a law that stops any cities or counties in the state from passing their own minimum wage laws.
 Therefore, the federal minimum of $7.25 per hour, or $2.13 per hour for tipped workers, applies across the state.

 Arkansas does not have any meal or rest break requirements.